halfAPI/halfapi/README.md

 You'll need a database with the API details.
 You can find the database model in halfapi/models/api.sql

-**NOTE : The authentication module is deeply linked with [auth_lirmm](https://gite.lirmm.fr/newsi/auth_lirmm), so if you need to use the acl.connected function, you will need a running auth_lirmm server to get a token.**

 **TODO :** include a token generation tool for testing purpose.